-On March 5 of this year, I was comfortably reclining on a plane back to Colorado from India, where I’d been teaching yoga at an Ayurveda retreat in Kerala’s tranquil backwaters for two weeks.
+On March 5 of 2020, I was comfortably reclining on a plane back to Colorado from India, where I’d been teaching yoga at an Ayurveda retreat in Kerala’s tranquil backwaters for two weeks.
 The pure diet, gentle yoga, daily massage and other ancient detox treatments prescribed by the world’s oldest tradition of self-care had left me positively glowing with good health, and the unexpected upgrade to first class on my first leg to Quatar only reinforced my newfound sense of invincibility.
 COVID-19 was still just something we read about in the news, happening mostly to people far away, and we were not yet obsessively wiping down our armrests or glaring menacingly at fellow passengers who might dare to cough or sneeze.
 Well, no more than usual anyway.

 Within a week, the world as I knew it was gone, replaced by an alien society where being passed by an unmasked panting jogger was enough to incite existential terror and any given door handle could mark the difference between life or death.
 Now at five months in and 115,000 U.S. deaths and counting, it seems that we still have more questions than answers.
 In emails between myself and my fellow retreatants, we have longingly remarked more than once that we wish we’d been quarantined back in Kerala; though we’re joking for the most part, their approach to fighting COVID-19 using Ayurveda has in fact been lauded across the globe.